 You see, if you do not settle outside the court, the case will proceed to trial.
 Once it does, the court will take into consideration the “seatbelt defense”, which may impact the total sum of your compensation.

-The best thing you can do is speak with a personal injury attorney in Kansas City before you start the negotiations.
+The best thing you can do is speak with a personal injury attorney in Virginia before you start the negotiations.
 If there is a way to handle the negotiations professionally and with great success, an attorney is up for the challenge.
 Simply give them a call as soon as you are able to and schedule your free initial consultation.

 Note: the seatbelt defense is not allowed in all states, and to learn more about it and if it applies in your state, speak with your attorney.